w3f/Grants-Program/applications/HE-Chain.md

 ### Team's experience

-Cryptoviet team start on crypto industry since 2017, back then we do the social media, marketing plans.
-2020 we build web3 products started with (CasperStats)[https://casperstats.io/] as an Explorer for Casper Network that granted from DEVxDAO, NFT Blockchain Game name (Heroes and Empires)[https://heroesempires.com/]
+Cryptoviet team started in the crypto industry in 2017, back then we do the social media, marketing plans.
+2020 we build web3 products started with (CasperStats)[https://casperstats.io/] as an Explorer for Casper Network that granted from DEVxDAO, NFT Blockchain Game name (Heroes and Empires)[https://heroesempires.com/] with ~400k total users and ~40k daily users.

+Team experiences came from many aspects but focus on 'build to last'.
+Well model design, clean code is the philosophy of the Cryptoviet developer team

+CEO + Leader Jack has created the most active social media in Vietnam (Bitcoin Vietnam News).

+David has designed and built smart contracts model for H&E, a granted project from Contentos for [wallet](https://play.google.com/store/apps/details?id=com.xonic.wallet) (source code)[https://github.com/quyphandang/xonic_wallet].

+Michael with more than 4 years of experience with Nodejs and React, Nuxtjs.
+UX/UI for https://casperstats.io and https://heroesempires.com/

+Jackson back then do Technical Lead for the well-known bank in Vietnam, with 4 years of experience on static languages (Java, C++, Typescript)

+Mike with 4 years of experience in UX/UI and Nodejs, has designed and built  (marketplace)[https://market.heroesempires.com/] for H&E and https://casperstats.io

+Stefan with 5 years of experience as Software Engineer working on the top crypto exchange in Vietnam, he best on design pattern, SOLID, and Substrate

 ### Team Code Repos